Sir William Walton(1902–1983)

 Sir William Turner Walton, OM

-The Oldham choirmaster's son who came up through Christ Church Cathedral Choir and a precocious Oxford scholarship to write *Façade* with Edith Sitwell at twenty, the oratorio *Belshazzar's Feast* at twenty-nine, two coronation marches for two coronations, and the score for Laurence Olivier's *Henry V* in 1944 that became the foundational document of English film music.
+The Oldham choirmaster's son who came up through Christ Church Cathedral Choir to write Façade at twenty, the oratorio Belshazzar's Feast, two coronation marches, and the Henry V score that founded English film music.

-William Turner Walton was born at 93 Werneth Hall Road, Werneth, on the south side of Oldham in industrial Lancashire, on 29 March 1902, second son of Charles Walton, a local choirmaster and singing teacher who also ran a theatrical-agency business out of the front parlour, and Louisa Maria Turner.
-The household was hand-to-mouth and musical.
-The four Walton children (Noel, William, Alec and Nora) were trained at the kitchen table on the standard Lancashire-Wesleyan vocal repertoire; the boys all sang in the parish-church and chapel choirs of the Oldham townscape from infancy.
-William's voice was, by his father's later account, the best of the four.
-The boy was admitted at ten as a probationer of the Christ Church Cathedral Choir School at Oxford in 1912, on a scholarship audition organised by Charles Walton in person on a borrowed five pounds for the train fare from Oldham to Oxford.
+William Turner Walton was born at Werneth, Oldham, in industrial Lancashire on 29 March 1902, second son of a local choirmaster and singing teacher.
+The household was hand-to-mouth and musical; the boy sang in the parish and chapel choirs from infancy and was admitted at ten to the Christ Church Cathedral Choir School at Oxford, on a scholarship audition his father organised in person on a borrowed five pounds for the train fare.

-*Belshazzar's Feast*, the choral-orchestral oratorio on the Book of Daniel text adapted by Osbert Sitwell, was first performed by the Leeds Festival Choir under Malcolm Sargent at the Leeds Town Hall on 8 October 1931.
-The piece was the foundation event of the English choral revival of the 1930s.
-The Symphony No. 1 in B-flat minor was first performed (in incomplete form, the finale not written) at the BBC Queen's Hall on 3 December 1934 and complete on 6 November 1935; it took its place alongside Elgar's First Symphony and Vaughan Williams's Fifth as one of the three foundational twentieth-century English symphonies.
-The coronation march *Crown Imperial* for the coronation of George VI in May 1937, and *Orb and Sceptre* for the coronation of Elizabeth II in June 1953, sealed his position as the composer the Establishment turned to for state ceremonial.
-He was knighted in 1951, awarded the Order of Merit in 1967.
+Belshazzar's Feast, the choral-orchestral oratorio on the Book of Daniel, was first performed at Leeds in 1931 and was the foundation event of the English choral revival of the 1930s.
+The Symphony No. 1, complete in 1935, took its place alongside Elgar's First and Vaughan Williams's Fifth as one of the three foundational twentieth-century English symphonies, and the coronation marches Crown Imperial (1937) and Orb and Sceptre (1953) made him the composer the Establishment turned to for state ceremonial.
+He was knighted in 1951 and given the Order of Merit in 1967.

 Achievements